RockyRockyYang/cs225/README.md

 # cs225

-These are the my code from spring16-cs225, all right reserved
+These are my code from spring16-cs225, all right reserved